 means what Jesus of Nazareth is reported to have taught, then there is not much Christian teaching about sexuality to discuss.
 Jesus was in favour of marriage (although apparently he did not practice it) and he opposed adultery (which is a special case of his general condemnation of deception and infidelity.
 He also seems to have disapproved of promiscuity and commercial sex, although he scandalized some of his contemporaries by befriending prostitutes.
 But it remained for medieval Church authorities, confident of the authenticity of their own beliefs, to wrap their views on sex and the family in the mantle of Christian orthodoxy.

 Even during the controversies over the propositions of Jovinian, which inspired the most vitriolic of all Jerome’s bad-tempered polemics, there were real and understandable fears expressed by many.
 As David Hunter has shown, the condemnation of Jovinian encouraged the very ascetic elitism that had caused the destruction of heretics like Priscillan of Avila and other radical encratites.
-It is, as Kate Cooper puts it,

-[O]ne of the most interesting questions
+It is, as Kate Cooper puts it, ‘[O]ne of the most interesting questions of ancient history: why did the early Christians alight on the ideal of virginity,’ when an intelligent, or even just a suspicious, Roman could see that its adoption would ‘undermine the very fabric of ancient society’?

 It was such a different kind of idea of what human excellence could and should be, particularly if we add to the equation the fact that women – inviolate virgins, maiden martyrs, pious and self-sufficient widows - were now cherished members of the Christian community, essential to its flourishing and, in particular, to its financial health.
 A wife might be the highest status a devout Jewish woman could aspire to.
 Christianity offered a new possibility of social climbing: those who renounced marriage and childbearing were no longer to be pitied or scorned; they were candidates for the elect, ‘our angels’.
 The sociological reasons for the popularity of this new position are not hard to understand.
 But its symbolic resonances are more bizarre.
 What was it about this image of the untouched body, free from almost all ties to its social environment, that so bewitched the followers of this new Jewish sect?
 Why did the virgin enjoy such a peculiar exemption from the subservient condition of her sex?
 Peter Brown chooses the young Thecla, the imaginary disciple of St Paul from the Apocryphal Acts, as the key figure of this new, heroic ‘romance’ of virginity: A well-born girl from Iconium, near Antioch, she ran away from her home and her betrothed once she had heard the compelling words of Paul, caught in fragments as she sat hypnotised at her window.
 Convinced of the truth of this new teaching of virginity and the resurrection, Thecla followed Paul into prison, through the fire that could not burn her, throughout persecution and harassment, until, naked and condemned to the wild beasts in the amphitheatre at Antioch, she overcame the lions and bears and sharks and all skepticism, received the gift of teaching, and dwelt alone in a cave for 72 years, living on herbs and water.
 Thecla’s young body, writes Brown,